ehx-v1/UNO/readme.md

 ## Configurable Rules

-One of the features of UNO is configurable rules, to make sure your games are as customizable as possible!
+One of the features of Uno is configurable rules, to make sure your games are as customizable as possible!
 You can view these using the `uno rules` command.

 To set, the creator of the game has to run the command: `uno rules <key> <value>`.